Job and Internship Search Resources

 - Learn about an occupation, including skills required, to help you in your decision making

-Search the Blugolds CAN (Career Alumni Network) where Alumni share their story to help you imagine the life you can lead after UW-Eau Claire!
+Search Blugolds CAN (Career Alumni Network) where Alumni share their story to help you imagine the life you can lead after UW-Eau Claire!
 You can browse alumni profiles, connect with alumni, and get your career-related questions answered.

 Resource